PierrunoYT/flux-ai-image-generator/README.md

    - Number of Images: Generate up to 4 images at once
    - Enable Safety Checker: Option to filter out potentially unsafe content
 3. Click "Submit" to generate the image(s).

+## Troubleshooting

+- If you encounter a "ModuleNotFoundError", make sure you've installed the required packages using pip.
+- If you get an authentication error, check that you've correctly set the FAL_KEY environment variable with your fal.ai API key.
+- For Windows users: If you're using PowerShell and the `set` command doesn't work, try using `$env:FAL_KEY = "your-api-key-here"` instead.

 ## Contributing